wp-plugins/seamless-donations/readme.txt

 6. Dashboard >> Thank You Email Templates

 == Changelog ==

+= 3.0.2 =
+* Fixed: Bug: Removed unused variable that was causing PHP warning

 = 3.0.1 =
 * Fixed: Bug: Was using admin_print_styles to enqueue admin CSS.
 Switched to correct hook - admin_enqueue_scripts